 There were 2 artificial light sources to help capture the Chandler atmosphere.
 But, unlike the somewhat plain room it depicted, I had a traincar berth to contend with.
 An invented traincar berth.
 With, on practically every surface: a crazy pattern.
 Or piece of animal-print luggage.
 Or an area of silver.
 Or glass.
 Or a body part, draped in a certain kind of cloth … I would need a fully-customized color palette.
 Something mixed from scratch, and tested against the photographs for fidelity.
 Something for every pattern.
 Every curtain.
 Every bottle of airplane liquor … (I’m trying to create a little suspense here …)

-For Part 2 … Textures and patterns!
+For Part 2 … which can be found here … Textures and patterns!
 Color and shadows!